itgembedded/meta-Q6/README.md

 # Testing it on Q6

-To test your SD card, plug in the card which you have just created into the Q6 board.
-Reset the Q6 board (press "Reset" button).
+To test your SD card, plug in the card and reset the Q6 board (press "Reset" button).

 	1) U-Boot will load & execute from the base of the SD Card.
 	2) U-Boot will load & execute optional boot script from SD partition 1 (boot_Q6.scr)